SAM-OCTA: Prompting Segment-Anything for OCTA Image Segmentation: Experiments

 \subsection{Datasets and Preprocessing}

-The publicly available datasets used in this paper are OCTA-500 and ROSE \citep{li2020ipn, hao2022retinal}.
-The targets are segmented from the en-face projection images in this study.
-The OCTA-500 dataset contains 500 samples, classified based on the field of view (FoV) with two scales: $3mm * 3mm$ (3M) and $6mm * 6mm$ (6M).
-The corresponding image resolutions are $304 * 304$ and $400 * 400$, with 200 and 300 samples respectively.
-Compared to the 3M images, the vessels in the 6M images are more complicated and correspond to a broader range of possible disease types.
-The ROSE dataset includes 39 OCTA images with FoV of 3M.
-The OCTA-500 dataset annotates FAZ, RV, capillary, artery, and vein.
-The ROSE dataset annotates FAZ, RV, and capillary.
-For the RV, centerline annotations are also provided.
-The information on the experimental datasets used is summarized in Table \ref{table-octa_datasets}.
+The dataset used in the experiments of this paper is OCTA-500, which is currently the most comprehensively annotated with enriched samples publicly available OCTA dataset \citep{li2020ipn}.
+It contains 500 samples, classified based on the field of view (FoV) with two scales: $3mm \times 3mm$ (3M) and $6mm \times 6mm$ (6M).
+The corresponding image resolutions are $304 \times 304$ and $400 \times 400$, with 200 and 300 samples respectively.
+Compared to the 3M images, the vessels in the 6M images are more complicated, and the FAZ is smaller.
+Therefore, the segmentation tasks of 6M are more challenging compared to 3M.
+The OCTA-500 dataset annotated labels on en-face images include FAZ, RV, capillary, artery, and vein.
+We have conducted experiments for the segmentation task of each label type.

-The adopted data augmentation tool is Albumentations, which offers Spatial- and pixel-level image transforms \citep{info11020125}.
-The data augmentation strategies for OCTA images include horizontal flipping, brightness and contrast adjustment, and random slight rotation (-10 to 10 degrees), which enhance the model's generalization.
-The SAM requires input images with three channels.
-For the OCTA-500 and ROSE datasets, as each sample contains different depth scan layers, we merge them into three-channel images.
+The adopted data augmentation tool is Albumentations, which offers spatial- and pixel-level image transforms \citep{info11020125}.
+The data augmentation strategies for OCTA images include vertical and horizontal flipping, brightness adjustment, contrast-limited adaptive histogram equalization, and blur with a probability of 0.3.
+To better compare with other related works, we adopted the data partition strategy as \citet{li2020ipn}, dividing the dataset into training, test, and validation sets.
+The training set is utilized for adjusting model parameters, the test set evaluates fine-tuned performance, and the validation set is employed for early stopping to prevent overfitting.
+The partitioning details are summarized in Table \ref{Table_Partition}.
+In the evaluation of the test set and validation set, all connected components are included in the metrics calculation.